 Premera members have many different drug benefit options with our plans.
-You pay a designated copay or coinsurance, depending on the “tier” the drug is assigned to.
-If you’re not sure what prescription coverage you have, or if you have a different benefit than what is shown here, log into Premera.com, check your benefits booklet for complete details or contact Customer Service.
+You pay a designated copay or coinsurance (the fixed amount you pay at the time of service), depending on the “level” the drug is assigned to.
+If you're not sure what prescription coverage you have, or if you have a different benefit than what is shown here, log into Premera.com to check your benefits booklet for complete details or contact customer service.

 The sample card here may not match what appears on your card, as benefits differ by plan.

-With a four-tier drug benefit, your prescription medications fall into one of four categories or “tiers.”
-Each tier has a different copay or coinsurance.
+With a four-level drug benefit, your prescription medications fall into one of four categories or “levels.”
+Each level has a different copay or coinsurance.

 Lowest cost.
 Generic drugs are as effective, safe and high quality as their brand-name counterparts, yet less expensive.